Ride the Jungle Cruise after dark – the Cast Members are just funnier then! Not to mention that it is more exciting in the dark!

 Check out the shops on Main Street and pick up the old phone on the wall inside; you can listen in on an old-time phone conversation between a mother and daughter on the party line!

 Main Street U.S.A. has all kinds of little details.
-There are the artists that do the silhouettes, they are $6.00 and it is a BARGAIN, you get two.
+There are the artists that do the silhouettes, which are relatively inexpensive and you get two.

 Celebrating a Birthday?
 Stop in at City Hall and get a Birthday Button for well wishes all day long.